Borden Rimrock BRMXD,benchrest,30BR,6PPC,

-After shooting the old Stolle for a few months I decided that I like to have a new rifle with the latest technology and stock made out of wood like Roy Hunter and Leonard.
-After some looking around I found a used rifle here in Iceland with Borden Rimrock action and Roy Hunter stock.
-After a few phone conversations with the owner we agreed on the price and I had a few days to think about if I would jump on his offer.
-Well if you think too long sometimes you are going to lose, as I did, I called one night and told the guy I like to go ahead but he told me he had just sold it.
-Since he sold It I had to look for a different solution, I started to look for a new action and in the end I bought a new Borden Rimrock BRMXD 1470 D action with Jewel trigger.https://bordenrifles.com/
+After shooting the old Stolle for a few months, I decided that I like to have a new rifle with the latest technology and stock made out of wood like Roy Hunter and Leonard.
+After some research, I found a used rifle here in Iceland with Borden Rimrock action and Roy Hunter stock.
+After a few phone conversations with the seller, we agreed on the price.
+I had a few days to think if I would jump on his offer.
+A few days later I contacted him to take the offer, he told me he had just sold it.
+A different solution had to be found.

 I ended up buying Epoxy and Carbon fiber from Easy Composite in England. http://www.easycomposites.co.uk/#!/